No More Cookie Cutter: 7 Unique Online Spanish Courses to Personalize Your Learning

-Best of all, FluentU’s Learn Mode has quizzes to test your understanding of each video.
-Since the videos are available in a variety of formats and difficulty levels, FluentU is a great way for beginners to learn Spanish and then continue with the course as they grow to intermediate and advanced status.
-FluentU is even available as an app.
+Since the videos are available in a variety of formats and difficulty levels, FluentU is a good way for beginners to learn Spanish and then continue to improve in fluency as they grow to intermediate and advanced levels.

 Are you a couch potato?
 Maybe watching TV is the language-learning technique for you.